airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.27_markdown_strict.md

 ### Have an Error Code for Everything

 Truly robust software has a unique error code for every possible contingency.
-By simply knowing the error codeerror code, you should be able to find the location in your code where that error was signalled.
+By simply knowing the error code, you should be able to find the location in your code where that error was signalled.

 This is important because the error code is usually all the user has to go on when reporting errors.
 Therefore, it needs to be as useful as possible.

-Error codes should also be accompanied by descriptive error messages. error messages However, only in rare circumstances should the error message try to predict *why* the error occurred.
+Error codes should also be accompanied by descriptive error messages.
+However, only in rare circumstances should the error message try to predict *why* the error occurred.
 It should simply relate what happened.
 Back in 1995 I worked for an Internet Service Provider.
 One of the web browsers we supported tried to guess the cause for every network error, rather than just reporting the error.
 If the computer wasn't connected to the Internet and the user tried to connect to a website, it would say that there was a problem with the Internet Service Provider, that the server was down, and that the user should contact their Internet Service Provider to correct the problem.
 Nearly a quarter of our calls were from people who had received this message, but merely needed to connect to the Internet before trying to use their browser.
 As you can see, trying to diagnose what the problem is can lead to a lot more problems than it fixes.
 It is better to just report error codes and messages, and have separate resources for the user to troubleshooting the application.
 A troubleshooting guide, not the program itself, is an appropriate place to list possible reasons and courses for action for each error message.

 ### Recovery Points